 If you book through an agent, as we did (with Sheila Tours) you get a return boat journey, a few snacks on the boat, a buffet lunch at the island and free use of the kayak and snorkel, which I found was a pretty good deal for a price of 1,000,000 Indonesian Rupiah per person (nearly USD 70) on weekends, and a little less during weekdays.

 Enjoy some amazing home-cooked meals of rice, seafood, vegetables, and fruits and spend most of the time of the day relaxing and exploring the island life in Indonesia before you head back to Jakarta.
 Once you are back, make your day evening special with some seafood at Jimbaran restaurant in Ancol.

 Dinner At Jimbaran Restaurant In Ancol

-Though for a vegetarian and the usual meat eaters, Jimbaran is not much of place of interest, if you’re a seafood lover, you are going to love the place.
-But personally speaking, it wasn’t the seafood or any other delicacy why I loved Jimbaran so much, but the ambiance.
+Though for a vegetarian and the usual meat-eaters, Jimbaran is not much of a place of interest, if you’re a seafood lover, you are going to love the place.
+But personally speaking, it wasn’t the seafood or any other delicacy that I loved Jimbaran so much, but the ambience.